mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 But – I told you very often, that karmas in the past and existing in the present in your life, appear or don't appear when time and occasions are ripe and conditions are arranged.
 Karmas, all kinds of karmas, are still here.
 Nothing happens; but only when time and occasions are ripe and conditions arranged perfectly, some karma appears.

 That is the characteristic of the karma you created in the past.
 That's why karmas you created in the past are completely beyond moral sense of good, or bad, neutral.
-So they are always there.
+They are always there.
 If you don't touch it, if you don't [have] particular time and opportunity ... created, or conditions ... arranged ... [then] completely karma sits.
 But if you create certain conditions and time and occasion, it appears.

 ###### 33:50